ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C08_Generics.md

 For example, you might write `Coordinate = tuple[float, float]` to give a semantic name to a tuple of two floats.
 *Generic type aliases* extend this idea by allowing aliases to be parameterized with type variables.

-Creating a generic type alias is straightforward: use a `TypeVar` in the definition of the alias.
+Creating a generic type alias is straightforward: use a type variable in the definition of the alias.
 For instance:

 ```python